2025

 Day 8: Excursion to Glamis Castle, approx. 50 km

-On your great cycling holiday in Scotland, you will first cycle to Glamis Castle with a view of the spectacular mountains of the Grampians.
-If you believe the stories, the castle has more dark secrets than any other castle in Scotland.
-However, it is no secret that it is the setting for Shakespeare's Macbeth and the birthplace of Queen Mum.
-The castle is still inhabited today, so you can only visit some of the rooms.
-Leave the magnificent castle and cycle back through the beautiful countryside to Alyth.
+On your great cycling holiday in Scotland, you’ll begin by cycling to the iconic Glamis Castle, with stunning views of the Grampians’ spectacular mountains.
+According to local legends, the castle is said to harbour more dark secrets than any other in Scotland.
+While it is true that Glamis Castle was the setting for Shakespeare's Macbeth and the birthplace of the Queen Mum, its rich history is full of intrigue.
+The castle remains a private residence today, so only certain rooms are open to visitors.
+After exploring this magnificent landmark, cycle back through the beautiful Scottish countryside to Alyth, enjoying the serene landscape along the way.

 Glamis Castle, Scotland